 Finally, in order to quantify the prominence of the limbs and the spine at the two frequencies, we traced 300 lines parallel to the jet axis, and calculated the integrated flux density along the lines for both frequencies.
 To compute the profiles we cut the jet orthogonally to the MOJAVE ridgeline.
 Since the ridgeline is curved, a line is first fitted between two adjacent points along the ridgeline, then a cut perpendicular to this line is made.
 We repeat this process for the whole length of the ridgeline and derive the flux density along each cut.
 Finally, to estimate the profile of the jet flux density between the two sides at 1.6\,GHz and 4.8\,GHz, we have traced parallel lines to the jet axis (i.e., the MOJAVE ridgeline), also called fluid lines.
 We created a total of 300 parallel lines, covering the entire jet width, and summed the flux density along the lines.
-The fluid lines used to integrate the flux density along the flow, with estimated integrated profiles, are shown in Fig.~\ref{fluid}.
+The fluid lines used to integrate the flux density along the flow, with estimated integrated profiles, are shown in \autoref{fluid}.
 Uncertainties have been computed for each streamline as:

-where N is number of pixels along the streamline, and RMS is the standard deviation of the pixels flux density ($S_i$).
-We found again a tangential double-peaked profile at 1.6\,GHz, and a single-peaked one at 4.8\,GHz (see Fig.~\ref{fluid}), confirming the spine/sheath jet structure.
+where $N$ and $N_\text{beams}$ are the number of pixels and beams along the streamline, respectively, while $\sigma_S$ is the standard deviation of the flux density values along it.
+This formulation, obtained through the covariance matrix calculation, allow us to take into account the correlation of pixels' flux densities within the beam.
+We found again a tangential double-peaked profile at 1.6\,GHz, and a single-peaked one at 4.8\,GHz (see \autoref{fluid}), confirming the spine/sheath jet structure.

 It should be noted that the double helical structure reported in the C-band image of 3C\,273 obtained from the VSOP observation \citep{2000AdSpR..26..669L,2001Sci...294..128L} may remain undetected in our C-band image, owing to an $\approx 3.5$ times smaller beam and a factor of $\approx 2.5$ lower dynamic range of the RA C-band image presented here.
-This results in a sensitivity to weak and extended emission almost an order of magnitude lower, which may preclude effective detection of the transverse structure of the flow in the RA image at distances larger than $\approx 5$\,mas.
+This results in a sensitivity to weak and extended emission almost an order of magnitude lower, which may preclude effective detection of the transverse structure of the flow in the RA image at distances along the jet larger than $\approx 5$~mas.